-If you need to employ a migrant worker, you will first need to have a sponsorship licence from the UK Home Office.
+If you need to employ a migrant worker who does not already have permission to work in the UK, you will first of all need to have a sponsorship licence from the UK Home Office.
+The same applies if you are seeking to employ a migrant worker who is sponsored by another employer (or who is transferring to your employment from another employer).
 Obtaining such a licence involves making an application and the payment of a fee.
 The Home Office has published several volumes of policy guidance, in which the process for applying for a sponsor licence and the requirements to be met for the licence to be granted, are set out.
-Various supporting documents are required to be submitted along with an application for a sponsor licence.
+Various supporting documents are required to be submitted along with the application.

 There are several routes available for overseas residents to work in the UK, for example: